stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 = $FF
 ```

 Thus the final answer is `$FFFF` with no carry bit, which is -1 in decimal when using the two's complement representation for binary values.
-By not adding one in the MSB calculation, achieved by the Carry bit not being set, we account for the fact that one had to be borrowed from that byte pair calculation.
+By not adding one in the MSB calculation, achieved by the Carry flag not being set, we account for the fact that one had to be borrowed from that byte pair calculation.

 Let us see how this works for some more multi-byte signed values.
 First let us calculate +255 - -1, which is `$00FF` - `$FFFF` in hex.
 We initially subtract the LSBs, `$FF` - `$FF`.
 This gets rewritten using addition as `$FF` + ~`$FF` + Carry, with Carry being `$01` because that is its required initial value.
 This simplifies to `$FF` + `$00` + `$01`, which equals `$00` with a carry bit.
 Now we subtract the MSBs: `$00` - `$FF`.
 This gets rewritten using addition as `$00` + ~`$FF` + Carry, with Carry being `$01` because there was a carry bit generated from adding the LSBs.
 This simplifies to `$00` + `$00` + `$01`, which equals `$01` with no carry bit.
 Therefore the combined result is `$0100`, or +256 in decimal.